ARM-software/scmi-tests/docs/scmi_test_specification.md

 > A collection of [test cases](http://glossary.astqb.org/search/test%20case) is defined as a [test suite](http://glossary.astqb.org/search/test%20suite).
 >
 > The scmi test library comprises of a collection of test suites grouped per protocol.
-> The first test suite in each of those groups **must** have test cases targeting PROTOCOL\_VERSION, PROTOCOL\_ATTRIBUTES, PROTOCOL\_MESSAGE\_ATTRIBUTES commands for the given protocol.
-This allows the discovery of the command support and determines the ability or need to execute the remainder of the test suites in the group.
+> The first test suite in each of these groups **must** have test cases targeting PROTOCOL\_VERSION, PROTOCOL\_ATTRIBUTES, PROTOCOL\_MESSAGE\_ATTRIBUTES commands for the given protocol.
+This allows for the discovery of the supported commands and determines the need to execute the remainder of the test suites within the group.
 > The remaining test suites **should** be organised on a per command basis to enable the discovery based test execution.

 ----------

-> If there are test cases needing a **pre-condition** or a **post-condition** they are captured as separate test cases which **must** come  **just before** or **just after** the relevant test case in the test suite.
-Ensuring the correct positioning of the precondition or post condition test cases within the test suite is a test developer responsibility.
+> Some tests may require a **pre-condition** or a **post-condition** check.
+These checks are captured as separate test cases which **must** come  immediately preceeding or just after the relevant test case.
+Ensuring the correct positioning of these tests within the suite is the responsibility of the test developer.
 Such test cases **must** have 'precondition_' or 'postcondition_' prefix in the test case name followed by the descriptive name of the original test case for which this relates to.

 > A typical example for a test case needing a precondition is the get command which will have a set command as a precondition.

-> A typical example for a test case needing a postcondition is a subscribe for notification command which will have unsubscribe for notification command as a postcondition.
+> A typical example for a test case needing a postcondition is a subscribe for notification command which will have unsubscribe for notification command as the postcondition.

 Base Protocol Tests
 ----------